32-2613. Application for agency license; financial responsibility; notice and opportunity to supply additional information

 7. Such other information, evidence, statements or documents as may reasonably be required by the director.

 B. If the applicant is other than an individual, each of its partners, resident officers, associates, directors and managers, in addition to its qualifying party, shall comply with the requirements of subsection A of this section.
 If the applicant is other than an individual, the application shall contain the full name and address of each of its board members and the president, vice-president, secretary and treasurer.
 The person who will manage the business conducted in this state shall comply in full with the requirements of subsection A of this section.

 C. An application for an original or a renewal agency license shall be accompanied by:

 1. The fee as prescribed pursuant to section 32-2607.

 2. A certificate of a liability insurance policy, issued by an insurance company licensed or authorized to do business in this state.
 The minimum limits of such liability insurance policies shall be established by the department.
-Any insurer issuing such a policy shall give written notice to the department of any cancellation of such policy.
-Such notice shall be given by the insurer to the director at least ten days before such cancellation by certified mail.
+Any insurer issuing such a policy shall give written notice to the department of any cancellation of such a policy.
+Such notice shall be given by the insurer to the director at least ten days before the cancellation by certified mail.

 3. A certificate of workers' compensation insurance.

 4. A completed form describing the agency's training program for employees as described in section 32-2632, subsection A, including training requirements for and identification of armed security guards employed by the agency and the identification of registered firearms safety training instructors and registered security guard training instructors used by the agency.
 The form shall be as prescribed by the director and require such information as the director deems necessary.